-The information and guidelines which follow are to assist Schools/Departments in operating the procedures for the appointment of Casual Workers, which includes hourly paid lecturers and postgraduate demonstrators, and the associated payment procedures.
-If you have any queries, please contact your HR Advisor.
+The information and guidelines which follow are to assist Schools/Departments in operating the procedures for the appointment of casual workers, which includes hourly paid lecturers and postgraduate demonstrators, and the associated payment procedures.
+If you have any queries, please contact your HR Business Partner.

 For Casual Workers, no “mutuality of obligation” should be established in relation to the work they are asked to do (no mutuality of obligation exists if, after the initial offer, the University is not obliged to offer further work and the worker is not obliged to accept any work offered).
 This will ensure that no employment relationship exists between the University and the worker.
 However, where a worker regularly works for the University on new or “rolling contracts”, an employment relationship can become established.
 No appointment letters should be issued without prior consultation with Human Resources.

-The maximum period of engagement of a full-time casual worker is 12 weeks.
+Full-time casual workers The maximum period of engagement of a full-time casual worker is 12 weeks.
 If it is anticipated that the engagement will be longer from the outset, or if there is a decision to extend beyond 12 weeks, then the post must go through the standard recruitment authorisation process and the post must be advertised.
-Please discuss this, and the potential for an alternative type of contract, with your HR Advisor.
+Please discuss this, and the potential for an alternative type of contract, with your HR Business Partner.

 Casual Workers are engaged on an occasional or casual basis and are not regularly employed by the university, (including specialist/guest lecturers and various ad-hoc work as required).
 They are paid an hourly rate and are only paid for the hours actually worked.
 The hourly rate includes an entitlement to paid holiday (see below).

 It is for the Executive Dean/Head of Department to approve the appropriate hourly rate of pay for any individual but this should reflect the rate that would be paid to a permanent member of staff who was engaged to undertake the same range of duties.
 For teaching staff, the grade should be derived by matching the duties required against the generic role descriptions at Appendix 8.
-For other staff groups, or if these do not provide a reasonable match for the duties to be undertaken, please contact your HR Advisor for advice.
+For other staff groups, or if these do not provide a reasonable match for the duties to be undertaken, please contact your HR Business Partner for advice.
+There are some indicative rates of pay for postgraduate research students who are involved in teaching on the HR website.
 Once the grade has been established, the hourly rate should be taken from the spine points to be found on the Casual Rates of Pay scale, and in any case care should be taken to ensure that rates of pay are not below the National Minimum Wage.
 Details can be found in Appendix 3.

 It is important that Schools/Departments seek advice from Human Resources before entering into commitments with any individual who wishes to be treated as self-employed and submit invoices.
 For further information please see Appendix 4 – Income Tax Status; whether an individual should be treated as an employee or as self-employed is complex, and it is difficult to provide a precise or exhaustive set of guidelines.
 In the event of any doubt Human Resources will determine whether a particular job should be treated as employment.
+However, please note that any work associated with fulfilling our core business i.e. teaching, MUST be made through payroll, and cannot be made against an invoice.
 There are significant penalties for failing to operate PAYE and national insurance procedures properly, and this can be applied retroactively for six previous years.

-All payments to Casual Workers will be made through the university payroll, and will be subject to deductions for income tax and national insurance.
-Payments are made monthly.
-No payments will be made if the appropriate forms (either CW1 or CW3) were not submitted to HR BEFORE the individual started work.
+All payments to casual workers will be made through the university payroll, and will be subject to deductions for income tax and national insurance.
+Payments are made monthly by BACS.
+There is no facility to pay by cheque.
+No payments will be made if the appropriate forms (either CWA or CWB) were not submitted to HR BEFORE the individual started work.